What are SSL Certificates and How Important is Getting One for Your Website?

 Secure Sockets Layers are better known by their abbreviations – SSL.
-SSL Certificates are a digital security standard which websites around the world use to help enable and make encrypted communication possible between a browser and a web server.
+SSL Certificates are a digital security standard that websites around the world use to help enable and make encrypted communication possible between a browser and a web server.

 SSL Certificates work by binding digitally a cryptographic key to an organization’s identity.
 Millions of people and online-based businesses already do this.
 These certificates help to minimize the breach of sensitive information, for example, usernames, passwords, credit card information, emails and other sensitive information which could be at risk of stealing or tampering by hackers or identity thieves.

 The Features of SSL Certificates